-Extra space should be provided around the module to allow for sufficient heat dissipation as well as easy installation and maintenance.
+Extra space should be provided around the module to allow for sufficient heat dissipation, and cable installation.

 4.3.3.
 Mounting Instructions

 Ensure appropriate fasteners (not included) are used to mount the Cell Interface.
 These fasteners will vary depending on the material and construction of the mounting surface.